 By utilizing our website, you acknowledge and agree that automatic information collected on CriminalJustice.com may be shared with schools, affiliated companies, and third parties for the purpose of providing information about degrees, programs and other education-related products and services.

-We provide web forms for the voluntary submission of personal contact information (such as name, telephone number, mailing address and email address) to provide the services requested by our visitors.
-We may also utilize other submitted information to match you to an education product or service.
-As necessary, the information you submit is collected, stored and shared with schools and other third parties to provide you with information about schools and education related services and programs.
+Submitted information is data that is voluntarily inputted and submitted by users through our web forms, which may include personal contact information, such as name, telephone number, mailing address, and email address, as well any other information that may be required to match users to an education product or service.
+Submitted information is collected, stored and shared with schools and other third parties as necessary to provide users with information about education-related services, in addition to schools and programs.

-Additionally, we retain the right, in instances required by law, to release your personal information for example to abide by a subpoena or other legal procedure, when, in good faith, we believe it is essential to preserving our rights, ensuring the safety of you or others, exploring alleged fraud, replying to a government or legal request, and/or in the merging, acquisitioning, or selling of some or all of CriminalJustice.com assets to a third party.
+We also retain the right to release your personal information in circumstances required by law, such as to abide by a subpoena or other legal procedure.
+This will be when, in good faith, we believe it is necessary to preserve our rights, ensure the safety of you or others, explore alleged fraud, to reply to a government or legal request, and/or in the instance that CriminalJustice.com is merging, acquisitioning, or selling some or all of its assets to a third party.

-You can also generally opt-out of receiving tailored ads from third party advertisers and ad networks who are Network Advertising Initiative (NAI) members or who follow the Digital Advertising Alliance’s Self-Regulatory Principles for Online Behavioral Advertising.
-To unsubscribe, visit the opt-out pages on the NAI website and DAA website.
+You can remove cookies through your browser settings at any time, though you may need to do this on a per use and not one-time basis.
+You can also generally opt-out of receiving personalized ads from third party advertisers and ad networks who are members of the Network Advertising Initiative (NAI) or who follow the Digital Advertising Alliance’s Self-Regulatory Principles for Online Behavioral Advertising by visiting the opt-out pages on the NAI website and DAA website.